Julian-Heng/pl-assignment-2019/4/reflection.md

 inserted in the generated C code, it would make for sense to have both be delimited by the same identifier.
 Thus, this violates regularity.

-On the readability on Yacc, it would have the same readability as C, so it depends on the programmer that has written it.
+On the readability of Yacc, it would have the same readability as C, so it depends on the programmer that has written it.
 Since rules are very simple, they have high readability.
 Writability for the rules however may result in trial and error as you are essentially creating new language grammar.